Stuyk/altv-athena/README.md

     -   Display after 7.5s (Used for Hiding Names Partially)
     -   Names Hidden in Vehicles
 -   Easy Discord Login / Authentication (alt:V Ares)
+-   Admin System
+    -   Utilizes the Permission System
+    -   Various Admin Commands
+    -   NoClip Command
 -   Chat System
     -   Send Messages to Closest Players
     -   Create Custom Commands
     -   Assign Permission Values to Commands
+-   Voice System
+    -   Uses Built in alt:V Voice
+    -   Spatial, and Distance Built-in
+    -   Can be toggled off for the classic SAMP experience
 -   Permission System
     -   A basic permission system for running commands.
     -   Allows commands to be restricted to specific groups.